haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 </a>

 These similarity values have also been precalculated and can be seen in the `sim.Tc` file.
 A closer examination of the binding site of template `6cjf` reveals that the 2-chloro-6-methylpyridin group of `F54` ligand may adopt two distinct conformations.
-A thorough examination of the `6cjf` PDB file shows that the orientation A is associated to an occupancy factor of `0.66` against `0.34` for the conformation B.
+A thorough examination of the `6cjf` PDB file shows that the conformation A is associated to an occupancy factor of `0.66` against `0.34` for the conformation B.

-Since the conformation A has been more observed than conformation B, we select it as our template of interest.
+Since the conformation A has been observed more frequntly than conformation B, we select it as our template of interest.

 <a class="prompt prompt-cmd">
   grep 'F54' 6CJF.pdb | grep ' A '| grep -v 'BF54' | sed 's/AF54/ F54/g' > F54.pdb <br>